Paddy O'Hanlon

-The Parliament of Northern Ireland was abolished in 1973, and O'Hanlon was elected to the Northern Ireland Assembly, representing Armagh.
-In the Assembly, he was the SDLP's Chief Whip.
+The Parliament of Northern Ireland was abolished in 1973 and O'Hanlon and the other SDLP members had withdrawn in protest before its prorogation.
+O'Hanlon was later elected to the Northern Ireland Assembly, representing Armagh and was the SDLP's Chief Whip.

 O'Hanlon stood for the Westminster constituency of Armagh at the February 1974 general election, taking second place, with 29.3% of the votes cast.
 He stood for the Northern Ireland Constitutional Convention and the 1982 Assembly in Armagh, but on both occasions was narrowly beaten by fellow party member Hugh News.

-Following this second loss, O'Hanlon left active politics and qualified as a barrister; he remained a member of the SDLP.
+Following this second loss, O'Hanlon left active politics and qualified as a barrister in 1986; he remained connected with the SDLP but allowed his membership to lapse.

 O'Hanlon died on 7 April 2009 in Dublin's Mater Hospital following a short illness; he was 65 years old.
+Shortly before his death he became a member of the Crossmaglen branch of Fianna Fáil, which consisted of former SDLP members that wanted Fianna Fáil to run both in the Republic of Ireland and Northern Ireland.

+In his self-published autobiography, End of Term Report, he refers to the advice he provided to the SDLP during the forum talks leading to the Good Friday Agreement negotiations to Frank Feely and Seamus Mallon in the area of policing reform and policing bodies as he was considered a legal expert in this area as a constitutional barrister.
+Suggested amendments he provided to the texts submitted by the SDLP negotiators are provided in the autobiography, the majority of which were included in the actual text of the final document agreed in the negotiations and voted through by the people in two all-island referendums.

+In 2001 he was appointed by then Minister for Foreign Affairs, Brian Cowen, to chair the Task Force on Policy regarding Emigrants.
+The report published in 2002, made extensive recommendations about developing relevant cultural and welfare services, and was influential in establishing an 'Irish Abroad Unit' and expanding state interactions with the irish disapora.

+He was a relative of the Cavan-Monaghan Fianna Fáil TD, Dr Rory O'Hanlon, who wrote a foreword to his autobiography, and the Sinn Féin TD Caoimhghín Ó Caoláin.